-To read more about my visit to the Cinque Terre in June 2010, click here.
+To read more about my trip to England and Scotland in June 2012, click here.

 Letters from “The Grand Tour”

-To get me through the next few months, I’ve been reading and transcribing a set of long letters written by a young Harvard grad in the 1870s while on “The Grand Tour” of Europe and the Holy Lands.
+I’ve been feeling homesick for travel lately, so to get me through the dark, winter months in Vermont, I’ve been reading and transcribing a set of letters written by a young Harvard grad in the 1870s while on “The Grand Tour” of Europe and the Holy Lands.
 They are a travelogue from a different age, filled with lush details and wide-eyed observations, as well as some boisterous merrymaking over few pints of beer in Munich.

 When I think of my own tramps across Europe through the years, I’m struck not by the differences, but by just how little has changed…